-Chimney - The chimney is the central air channel which runs up through the centre of the tank.
+Chimney - The chimney is the central air channel which runs up through the centre of the tank or cart.
 Vapour travels up through the chimney as you inhale.

-Clapton Coil - A type of coil build which most commonly uses two lengths of wire of different gauges, one wrapped around the other.
+Clapton Coil - A type of coil build which most commonly uses two lengths of wire of different gauges, one wrapped around the other, like a guitar string.
 Great for increasing vapour and flavour production.

 Clearomizer - Another name for a tank.

-Charger - Used to recharge batteries.
-Has a matching connection (510 or 808).
+Charger - Used to recharge batteries and often will use a matching connection (510 or 808). or a USB lead.
 The correct charger must be used with specific batteries, as they charge at different voltages.
 Using the wrong charger may damage the battery.